zkrising/rg-stats/documentation/algorithms/itg-highest-unbroken.md

  * @param diedAt - Optionally, when to cut this short, such as if the user died at measure
  * 39, and still might've technically did 32 measures of stream.
  * @param measures - Optionally, override how many measures need to be unbroken.
 This must
- * be positive and non-zero.
+ * be greater than 1.
 This allows you to calculate Highest 256, or similar.
  *
  * @returns The BPM of the highest N unbroken measures in this chart.
  */